Acoustic transmission problems: wavenumber-explicit bounds and resonance-free regions: Main results

 The solution $u$ of the scattering problem \eqref{eq:BVPuS} with $\nout=\aout=\ain=\AD=1$, $\nin<1/\AN<1$ and $\Oi$ star-shaped with respect to $B_{\gamma\diam(\Oin)}$ (for some $0<\gamma\le1/2$) satisfies

 \end{cor}

-\bre\mythmname{Extensions of Theorems \ref{thm:FirstBound} and \ref{thm:nonzero}} We have only considered the case of a single penetrable obstacle with $a_i, a_o, n_i$, and $n_o$ all real and constant, but analogues of Theorems~\ref{thm:FirstBound} and \ref{thm:nonzero} hold in the following cases (and also when the cases are combined). \ben \item When there are multiple ``layers'', each with constant $a$ and $n$, and with the boundaries of the layers star-shaped with respect to the origin (for the analogue of Theorem \ref{thm:FirstBound}) or star-shaped with respect to balls centred at the origin (for the analogue of Theorem \ref{thm:nonzero}); in this case the conditions \eqref{eq:cond}/\eqref{eq:gDgNcond} must hold at each interface. \item When $a_i, a_o, n_i$, and $n_o$ are functions of position and satisfy conditions that ensure nontrapping of rays. \item When $\Oin$ contains an impenetrable star-shaped Dirichlet scatterer. \item When $\Oout$ is truncated by a star-shaped boundary and the radiation condition is approximated by an impedance boundary condition. \item When $n_i$ is complex with $0<\Im n_i\leq \delta/k$, for $\delta$ a sufficiently small constant. \item When Condition \eqref{eq:cond} is partly violated, namely when $\nin/\nout$ is slightly larger (in a $k$-dependent way) than $\AD/\AN$ and $\ain/\aout$. \een The extension to Case 1 is clear from the proofs in \S\ref{sec:proofs}, the extension to Case 2 and 3 are covered in \cite{GrPeSp:16}, the extension to the Case 4 is discussed in Remark~\ref{rem:impbc}, the extension to Case 5 is discussed in Remark \ref{rem:complex}, and the extension to Case 6 is described in Proposition~\ref{thm:BoundViaTrace2}. \ere
+\bre\mythmname{Extensions of Theorems \ref{thm:FirstBound} and \ref{thm:nonzero}} We have only considered the case of a single penetrable obstacle with $a_i, a_o, n_i$, and $n_o$ all real and constant, but analogues of Theorems~\ref{thm:FirstBound} and \ref{thm:nonzero} hold in the following cases (and also when the cases are combined). \ben \item When there are multiple ``layers'', each with constant $a$ and $n$, and with the boundaries of the layers star-shaped with respect to the origin (for the analogue of Theorem \ref{thm:FirstBound}) or star-shaped with respect to balls centred at the origin (for the analogue of Theorem \ref{thm:nonzero}); in this case the conditions \eqref{eq:cond}/\eqref{eq:gDgNcond} must hold at each interface. \item When $a_i, a_o, n_i$, and $n_o$ are functions of position and satisfy conditions that ensure nontrapping of rays. \item When $\Oin$ contains an impenetrable star-shaped Dirichlet scatterer. \item When $\Oout$ is truncated by a star-shaped boundary and the radiation condition is approximated by an impedance boundary condition. \item When $n_i$ is complex with $0<\Im n_i\leq \delta/k$, for $\delta$ a sufficiently small constant; this models a particular case of a lossy scatterer in a lossless background. \item When Condition \eqref{eq:cond} is partly violated, namely when $\nin/\nout$ is slightly larger (in a $k$-dependent way) than $\AD/\AN$ and $\ain/\aout$. \een The extension to Case 1 is clear from the proofs in \S\ref{sec:proofs}, the extension to Case 2 and 3 are covered in \cite{GrPeSp:18}, the extension to the Case 4 is discussed in Remark~\ref{rem:impbc}, the extension to Case 5 is discussed in Remarks \ref{rem:complex} and \ref{rem:complex2}, and the extension to Case 6 is described in Proposition~\ref{thm:BoundViaTrace2}. \ere